 The course has been successful as to the number of attendees and the overall positive feedback it received (for a detailed review, see the analysis of the evaluation surveys in Annex 1).

-The participants were 50 in total, 49 of whom have reached the minimum of attendance required for the award of the certificate.
+The participants who have reached the minimum of attendance required for the award of the certificate were 53.

 The course was conducted with minor adjustments compared to the finalised version of the programme, due to an unforeseen commitment of Ms Anna Caprara (Consorzio della Moda).
 Therefore, Mr Giovanni Casucci has kindly agreed to further develop the topics of his Wednesday’s lecture on contracts law, with great satisfaction of the attendees.
 In any case, this unforeseeable adjustment did not affect the total number of teaching hours, given that Ms Caprara was meant to hold one of the additional one-hour workshops.